 Do cancellation fees still apply?

-Because things are often changing so much and so quickly, we are not requiring the normal cancellation fees at this time.
+Because things are often changing so much and so quickly, we are not requiring the normal cancellation fees during Phases 1-2.
 Still, if you do need to cancel suddenly and it is in your budget to do so, we would ask that you consider the sitter’s income whenever possible.
 As always, our cancellation fees always go straight to our sitters for loss of hours.

 Can I use my SuperCard credits for these new placements?

 One thing remaining the same as pre-CV19 is that recurring placements cannot be paid for with SuperCard credits.
 We have taken our regular recurring rates, broken them down by amount of hours booked, and are billing in prorated, 2 week cycles.
 However, if you are in a tough spot right now and want to discuss use of existing credits for new placements, just ask and we’ll make something work.

 Want to become a favorite family but aren’t sure how, or even what that means?